GilOliveira/hass-simpleicons/README.md

 # hass-simple-icons

-Fork of @thomasloven 's awesome-icons-set for homeassistant.
+Fork of @thomasloven's awesome-icons-set for homeassistant.

 Use free icons from the [simpleicons](https://simpleicons.org/) set in Home-assistant.